Major Depressive Disorder. Diagnosis and Treatment in Dubai

 • Suicidal thoughts: recurrent thoughts of death, suicidal ideation without a specific plan, or a previous suicide attempt.

-In addition to the symptoms above, MDD diagnosis requires:
+In addition to the symptoms above, Major Depressive Disorder diagnosis requires:

 1. Symptoms cause significant distress or impairment in social, occupational, or other important areas of functioning.